 The awesome city of Chichen Itza was founded in Mexico during this period as well.

 Trying To Get More Things – Atilla and his Huns weren’t the only ones out for more during this time.
 The Vandals had helped themselves to much of northern Africa and eventually sacked Rome in 455, while in Japan, someone was always trying to usurp this or that emperor.
+China was in the midst of the chaotic Southern and Northern Dynasties period.

 Let’s just cut it here, that was a lot to take in.
 Before we leave for the day however, I think it is worth noting how the people, events, and patterns listed above all seem pretty familiar.
 Despite the events being about 1,600 years old, you can see the parallels in today’s world: we’re still violent, and we still make stuff, explore, argue and try to get more than our fair share… But there are still good people too.